|PDH Online Course Description||PDH Units/

 This course provides general technical guidelines and methods for the treatment of liquid waste by physical and biological methods.
 Physical treatment methods include air or stream stripping and absorption or both methods used in combination.
 Biological treatment methods use the action of microbes similar to that of ecosystems but at much faster rates.
 Organics in solution are removed, partly mineralized and partly collected as a semi solid or sludge and separated from the liquid waste.
 Treatment of liquid waste renders such waste and any residues left from treatment methods non-hazardous and safer to dispose of, to transport or to store.

-Liquid waste includes; leachates, ground water, surface water and effluents generated by other treatment measures.
-Liquid wastes vary considerable depending on the type of activity generating them; waste from the oil industry contains oily substances and hydrocarbons while galvanic industries generate heavy metals.
+Liquid waste includes: leachates, ground water, surface water and effluents generated by other treatment measures.
+Liquid wastes vary considerably depending on the type of activity generating them; waste from the oil industry contains oily substances and hydrocarbons while galvanic industries generate heavy metals.
 Ground water may be contaminated from fuel storage, chemical leakage, fuel spills, underground pipeline failures, runoff of chemical preservatives, uncontrolled disposal of HTW materials and other sources.
 Contaminants include chlorinated, aromatic or polycyclic hydrocarbons, solvents, ammonia, hydrogen sulfide or heavy metals.